What Are Key Performance Indicators

-- Set your wildlife strike classification as a KPI and assign a goal that is 15% less classifications than previous year; or
+- Set your wildlife strike classification as a KPI and assign a goal that is 15% fewer classifications than the previous year; or

-- Set a data metric to decrease number of wildlife strikes by 15% under previous year.
+- Set a data metric to decrease the number of wildlife strikes by 15% under the previous year.

 Whenever you get lost on how to create KPIs, always return to your safety objectives!
 If you don’t have safety objectives, you need to develop them before you can create KPIs in aviation.